sm6hoc/astra-sites/README.md

 3. Click the import site button to start the import process.

 ## Changelog ##

+v1.3.5 - 17-April-2019
+- Improvement: Updated page builder selection screen UI.
+- Improvement: Showing import process on separate window.
+In which we can see all the current import process.
+- Improvement: Added one time welcome notice after plugin install and activate.
+- Improvement: Used fetch() instead of AJAX to load the Astra Sites.
+Also, Caching the Astra sites response and initially showing 30 sites.

 v1.3.4 - 16-April-2019
 - Hot Fix: Sites not visible for import.